 - Several application hotfixes might be required before you can upgrade data.
 Before you redeploy your existing development environment, verify whether these hotfixes are required.
 Install the required hotfixes, and check them in to VSTS.
 This step can be completed only in the old version of your development environment.
 For a list of the hotfixes that are required in various situations, see Upgrade data in develop, demo, or sandbox environments.

-Upgrade your sandbox UAT environment
+Upgrade your Tier2/Standard Acceptance Test (or higher) sandbox environment

 When the following conditions are met, you must request that the Microsoft Servicing Engineering Team (DSE) run this process for you.
 You submit the request via LCS.

 - You've completed the code upgrade process and have tested the data upgrade in your development environment.

 - You're live in production, or you've already deployed your production environment.

 DSE will upgrade one Tier 2 (Standard Acceptance Test) or higher sandbox environment.
 This upgrade process is used as a control and is a required step.
 The same upgrade process, including the same customization packages, will be used for your production environment upgrade.
 DSE uses this process as a mock upgrade to ensure a successful upgrade of your production environment.

 Use LCS to submit an upgrade request to DSE

 On the Environment details page for the environment that you're upgrading, select Maintain, and then select Upgrade.
 A dialog box appears, where you can enter the upgrade request.